 The County Clerk/Elections office will continue to provide mobile voting with the VoteMobile to bring voting to voters in unique locations and geographic areas where voters might otherwise have limited access to in-person voting options.
-The VoteMobile's locations will be posted on the County Clerk/Elections website by May 9.
+The VoteMobile's locations will be posted on the County Clerk/Elections website and is updated regularly with new locations.